NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 Comparing to an external ground truth
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We solved for intrinsics by constraining against the averaged DEM of the stereo pairs produced with initial intrinsics.
+We solved for intrinsics by constraining against the averaged mosaicked DEM of the stereo pairs produced with initial intrinsics.
 This works reasonably well if the error due to distortion is somewhat small and the stereo pairs overlap enough that this error gets averaged out in the mosaic.

-Ideally, a known accurate DEM should be used.
+Ideally, a known accurate external DEM should be used.
 For example, one could create DEMs using LRO NAC data.
 Note that many such DEMs would be need to be combined, because LRO NAC has a much smaller footprint.

+Should such a DEM exist, before using it instead of the averaged mosaic, the mosaic (or individual stereo DEMs) should be first aligned to the external DEM.
+Then, the same alignment transform should be applied to the cameras (:numref:`ba_pc_align`).
+Then the intrinsics optimization can happen as before.

 We use the sparse `LOLA RDR
 <https://ode.rsl.wustl.edu/moon/lrololadatapointsearch.aspx>`_ dataset for